-If an individual wishes to make a disclosure of the type listed in paragraph 3 it is hoped that in many cases staff will be able to raise any concerns with their line manager or Head of Sector.
-If the disclosure is about the line manager or Head of Sector then the member of staff should raise their concerns with the Assistant Principal or Vice Principal as appropriate.
+If an individual wishes to make a disclosure of the type listed in paragraph 3 it is hoped that in many cases staff will be able to raise any concerns with their line manager or Head of Sector/Department.
+If the disclosure is about the line manager or Head of Sector/Department, then the member of staff should raise their concerns with the Assistant Principal, Director or Vice Principal as appropriate.
+If the concerns relate to a member of the Senior Management Team, they should be raised with the Principal.
+Any concerns that relate to the Principal must be raised with the Chair of the Board of Management.

 Students should raise their concerns with their Guidance Tutor/Lecturer or Head of Sector in the first instance.
-If the disclosure is about the Guidance Tutor/Lecturer or Head of Sector then they should raise their concerns with the Assistant Principal or Vice Principal as appropriate.
+If the disclosure is about the Guidance Tutor/Lecturer or Head of Sector, then they should raise their concerns with the Assistant Principal or Vice Principal as appropriate.

 Board Members will be able to raise their concerns with the Senior Independent Member/Chair of Audit Committee or with the Secretary.
 The matter may be reported in person or in writing.

-The Line Manager or Head of Sector (or other person identified above) may be able to agree a way of resolving their concern quickly and effectively.
-A note of any meeting held with the individual concerned will be taken and a copy provided to the individual.
+The Line Manager or Head of Sector/Department (or other person identified above) may be able to agree a way of resolving their concern quickly and effectively.
+A note of any meeting held with the individual concerned will be taken and a copy provided to the Human Resources/Public Interest Disclosure (Whistleblowing) Procedure/FINAL/04 6 individual.
 If a meeting is held, the individual will also be given the opportunity to be accompanied by a trade union representative or work colleague, should they so wish.
-The note of the meeting and outcomes will be forwarded to the Director, Organisational Development & HR for retention as appropriate.
-In some cases, the individual to whom the disclosure is made may refer the matter to the Secretary.
+The note of the meeting and outcomes will be forwarded to the Director, Organisational Development and HR for retention as appropriate.

-Where the matter is more serious, or if the individual feels that the concern has not been addressed, or he/she prefers not to raise it with the persons described above, they can refer the matter to the Secretary.
+Where the matter is more serious, or if the individual feels that the concern has not been addressed, or they prefer not to raise it with the persons described above, they can refer the matter to the Secretary to the Board.
 In the event of a matter being reported to the Secretary, the following procedure should be followed: